genforce/ctrl-x/data/README.md

-# Ctrl-X quantitative evaluation dataset
+# Ctrl-X quantitative evaluation

 We publicly release the dataset for quantitative evaluation as described in our [paper](https://arxiv.org/abs/2406.07540).
 The dataset consists of 177 1024&times;1024 images divided into 16 types and across 7 categories, including both in-the-wild (web) and generated images.

 Sources for all non-generated images can be found [here](https://drive.google.com/file/d/10yQqMz0_o3EvouGM9TC_nDVtLQwz08vn/view?usp=sharing).
 If you are the author of one of these images and would like it removed, or if we missed crediting your work in the linked PDF, please contact **Jordan Lin** at kuanhenglin@ucla.edu.

-## Download
+## Dataset download

-To download our dataset, go to [here](https://drive.google.com/file/d/1FzaaLcVK9NBWehdq9eAWnIMtOZkkMz5M/view?usp=sharing), download the file, and move `ctrl-x_data.tar.gz` into the currect folder `data` and inflate with
+To download our dataset, go to [here](https://drive.google.com/file/d/1FzaaLcVK9NBWehdq9eAWnIMtOZkkMz5M/view?usp=sharing), download the file, and move `ctrl-x_data.tar.gz` into the current folder `data` and inflate with
 ```
 tar -xzvf ctrl-x_data.tar.gz
 ```
 You should see the folder `images` appear.

-## Overview
+## Dataset overview

 The structure of our image dataset is as follows: